St. Joseph's Healthcare, Hamilton

 Elective rotations are usually 3-4 weeks in duration, based on resident’s preference and number of electives chosen

-- Nephrology/Renal Transplant
+- Nephrology/Renal Transplant (inpatient and outpatient)

 - Critical Care (Adult)